alecksandr26/chatbot-api/README.md

 # chatbot-api
-A simple RESTful API for a chatbot
+A straightforward RESTful API for a chatbot using Django.